 Wix is a fine website builder that is easy to use, but WordPress is far superior as a web publishing platform.

 Are you planning to migrate your store?
-If you are thinking to migrate from or to Shopify, the Cart2Cart Shopping Cart Migration tool can accomplish it for you with no fuss.
+If you're considering moving from Wix to a more scalable platform like WordPress with WooCommerce, the Cart2Cart Shopping Cart Migration tool can accomplish it for you with no fuss.
 Ours is an advanced automated migration tool that transfers all your data to another platform quickly and securely.